raphaelameaume/fragment/docs/introduction/principles-and-intent.md

 ## Local-first

 Fragment is designed to run fully offline.
-No network access is required to load fonts, scripts, styles, or other assets.
+No network access is required to load fonts, scripts, styles, or other assets, to the limit of sketches requirements.

 This ensures that:
 - Sketches always run the same, with or without internet access.